 So I created a course.

-A detailed, step-by-step course that will show you the various things you need to be doing daily to help you better manage your time.
-You can learn more about the time management course < there.
+A detailed, step-by-step course that will show you the various things you need to do to achieve your goals once and for all.
+You can learn more about my goal setting course here.

 Effective time management skills (key #5)

 Similar to strategies, which involve the tactics that you employ, you’ll also need to work on and develop your time-related skills.
 That’s why this next key is so important.